WouterKlein/plant-humanities/docs/watermelon/README.md

 	eid="Q30160603"
 	max="2">

 Species in the genus _Citrullus_ characteristically grow on vines with pinnatifid (feather-like) leaves and only a few pale-yellow flowers.
 The glossy, outermost rind is often distinctly patterned with jagged stripes of two shades of green, covering a thicker, white inner rind that encases the softer flesh that, when ripe, ranges from red to yellow to green and white.[^ref3] Though its origin is still in contention and has been located throughout the African continent, current hypotheses point to its origin and first domestication in north-eastern Africa around six thousand years ago.
-Wild dessert watermelons have been found throughout Sudan, Egypt, Ethiopia, Libya, and Kenya, adjacent to the Nile Valley[^ref4] and some of the earliest iconography of oblong melons — an indication of domestication — can be found in Egyptian tombs and Mediterranean and Byzantine mosaics, and seeds were found in the famous King Tutankhamen's tomb.[^ref5]
+Wild dessert watermelons have been found throughout Sudan, Egypt, Ethiopia, Libya, and Kenya, adjacent to the Nile Valley[^ref4] and some of the earliest iconography of oblong melons — an indication of domestication — can be found in Egyptian tombs and Mediterranean and Byzantine mosaics, and seeds were found in the famous King Tutankhamen’s tomb.[^ref5]
 <param ve-image
 	title="Representations of watermelon in Egyptian tombs"
 	url="https://oup.silverchair-cdn.com/oup/backfile/Content_public/Journal/aob/116/2/10.1093_aob_mcv077/2/mcv077f2p.png?Expires=1599137500&Signature=R-SPwg8TMVoQjtTuWH~HxugVkhIGbt6Jbh~qJv9YIzrz8CKD2JJUkfkcfZgF6N1mEmDkiXwIdyBr7IN8O8cIVvXJyeQFqr5G7gb~8ZvMRo1O0SPU4md~VWlToHpEklMkrX1qXbf-hrk0E-pgjjUT~jZbxp~wxd56NOV8-Xx7OhD~Kf4q0UuI6I81CFwO7aAzWfFtfbgscQTKquRGow81UBR9aNJJ5gh7jpOGZ3nr9A1~fUDuSmnqr1DbTZ67CjsLmb3qSEsw5ReuBqlUJJUEIaYUGstmRegjrnhrPpF9zhIZ13ats0ADxNeubChfhUte22fulFhjYxTaGbJN2DS04Q__&Key-Pair-Id=APKAIE5G5CRDK6RD3PGA"